Guide to Using LED Lighting All Around Your Home

-LED technology has come such a long way in a short space of time, that you could be forgiven for being a bit bewildered by it all.
+LED technology has come such a long way in a short space of time, that you might be a bit bewildered by it all.
 Indeed, LEDs now come in so many different shapes and sizes and there’s a type for every application you can think of, so here’s the LED Monkey guide to the best types of LED lighting for all the rooms in your home.

 In Your Living Room